compoundingeffects/bigpictureschool/meteorology.md

 Temperature differences create pressure differences — warm air expands and rises, leaving behind lower pressure, while cool air sinks and creates higher pressure.
 Air naturally flows from high-pressure areas toward low-pressure ones, creating wind.
 The greater the pressure difference, the stronger the wind — similar to how water flows faster when there's a bigger difference in height.

 But there's a twist.
 Because Earth is constantly spinning, air doesn't travel in straight lines.
 Instead, it gets deflected — to the right in the Northern Hemisphere and to the left in the Southern Hemisphere.
-This deflecting influence is called the **Coriolis effect**.
+This deflecting influence is called the Coriolis effect.
 Think of it this way: if you tried to roll a ball across a spinning merry-go-round, it would curve rather than travel straight.
 Earth's spin does the same thing to moving air.
 This is why weather systems like hurricanes and large storm systems spin in circular patterns rather than moving in straight lines.

 The interplay between pressure differences, Earth's rotation, and friction near the surface creates the complex wind patterns we see around the world.